doc4d/docs/docs/Project/components.md

 #### Modifying the GitHub dependency version range

-You can modify the [version setting](#defining-a-github-dependency-version-range) for a listed GitHub dependency: select the dependency to modify and select **Modify the dependency...** from the contextual menu.
-In the "Modify the dependency" dialog box, edit the Dependency Rule menu and click **Apply**.
+You can modify the [version setting](#defining-a-github-dependency-version-range) for a listed GitHub dependency: select the dependency to modify and select **Edit the dependency...** from the contextual menu.
+In the "Edit the dependency" dialog box, edit the Dependency Rule menu and click **Apply**.

 Modifying the version range is useful for example if you use the automatic update feature and want to lock a dependency to a specific version number.